 A. Maybe.
 It should be removed from your credit reports as winning the case (dismissal with prejudice or judgment for you as the defendant) means that you do not owe the money to the debt buyer.
 So, the debt buyer should automatically remove the account from your credit reports.
 This rarely happens.
 So to make sure it happens, we often sue the debt collector.

 Q. If I win, can I ever sue the debt buyer for filing the lawsuit against me?

-A. It depends.
+A. Normally yes.
 If the debt buyer sued you after it knew, or should have known, that the statute of limitations had expired, then yes you can often sue.
 If the debt buyer committed false credit reporting, then you can often sue.
 If the debt buyer filed what is known as a “shakedown” lawsuit — a lawsuit with no proof and no intent to prove — a lawsuit designed just to extort money from you — then we quite often sue the debt buyers.
 So here is the bottom line — if you win your suit (the case is dismissed with prejudice or you win at trial) then you may have some options and you should find out your legal rights so you can take the right action.